mathswe-ops/mathswe-ops---mvp/system/README.md

 Most image information files consist of the software version and integrity data from the vendor site to perform a secure download.

+## Automated Operations with Super User Requirements

+While the System app automates software operations, it's crucial to recall that *your terminal* will ask for your `sudo` password when required.
+It's unnecessary and discouraged to run the app with `sudo` privileges.

+So, the only manual interaction you can expect when using the app is to enter your `sudo` password to your terminal, if required.

 ## Available Images

 The list of currently supported images is next.